2020s energy crisis

-A global energy crisis began in the aftermath of the COVID-19 pandemic in 2021, with much of the globe facing shortages and increased prices in oil, gas and electricity markets.
-The crisis was caused by a variety of economic factors, including the rapid post-pandemic economic rebound that outpaced energy supply, and escalated into a widespread global energy crisis following the Russian invasion of Ukraine.
+An energy crisis from 2021 to 2023 began in the aftermath of the COVID-19 pandemic, resulting in shortages and increased prices in oil, gas and electricity markets.
+The crisis was particularly acute in Europe, and especially following the Russian invasion of Ukraine, the energy crisis became popularly associated with Europe.

+The crisis was caused by a variety of economic factors, including the rapid post-pandemic economic rebound that outpaced energy supply, and escalated into a widespread global energy crisis.
 The price of natural gas reached record highs, and as a result, so did electricity in some markets.
 Oil prices hit their highest level since 2008.

 Higher energy prices pushed families into poverty, forced some factories to curtail output or even shut down, and slowed economic growth.
 It was estimated in 2022 that an additional 11 million Europeans could be driven to poverty due to energy inflation.
 Europe's gas supply is uniquely vulnerable because its lack in natural gas sources of considerable volume, its reliance on Russia supply and US driven sanctions against the latter, while many emerging economies have seen higher energy import bills and fuel shortages.

+The 2026 Strait of Hormuz crisis as part of the Iran War and the Middle Eastern crisis was frequently compared to the 2021-23 crises, with outsized impacts in Europe and Asia which were dependent on oil and LNG exports from gulf states.

 Causes

 Slow supply recovery after pandemic

 In 2020 the COVID-19 pandemic caused a rapid drop in energy demand and a corresponding cut in oil production, and despite the 2020 Russia–Saudi Arabia oil price war, OPEC responded slowly to the demand recovery under new normal, causing a supply-demand imbalance.
 The 2021–2023 global supply chain crisis further stressed the delivery of extracted petroleum.
 Additionally, as Europe sought to replace Russian gas, it bid up prices of U.S., Australian, and Qatari ship-borne liquefied natural gas (LNG), diverting supply away from traditional LNG customers in Asia.
 Because gas frequently sets the price at which electricity is sold, power prices soared as well.
 Both LNG producers and importers rushed to build new infrastructure to increase LNG export/import capacity, but these costly projects take years to come online.